-Almost all of the unit capacity (79.1 percent) is associated with sites in the higher-income sections of the city, predominantly in newly developing neighborhoods in the northern neighborhood 3a, and within the MSP pipeline project.
-These sites provide housing mobility opportunities for existing and future residents (52.1 percent of lower-income, 73.8 percent of moderate-income, and 88.0 percent of above moderate-income unit capacity respectively) in a planned community with supporting commercial, recreational, and other amenities.
+The majority of the unit capacity (68.0 percent) is associated with sites in the higher-income sections of the city, predominantly in newly developing neighborhoods in the northern neighborhood 3a, and within the MSP pipeline project.
+These sites provide housing mobility opportunities for existing and future residents (50.0 percent of lower-income, 54.6 percent of moderate-income, and 80.7 percent of above moderate-income unit capacity respectively) in a planned community with supporting commercial, recreational, and other amenities.
 These increased housing mobility opportunities may alleviate pressure on the existing lower-income housing stock that has resulted in renter overpayment and increasing home ownership prices, serves as a mechanism for achieving income integration and increased access to resource opportunities often associated with higher-income neighborhoods, and fosters de-concentration of lower-income households in the downtown, central, and southern portions of the city.